lexibank/tlopo/out/vol3/chapter10.md

 <a id="p-299"></a>

 [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 421-422) describes the first three.
 P. cumingiana (syn.
 P. pinnata, P. rumphiana) and P. scutellaria (syn.
 Nothopanax scutellarium, Crassula scutellaria) are tree-like shrubs respectively 2-5m and 3-6m in height, the leaves of which are used for packing fish for cooking and as a green vegetable.
 [Hviding](../references.md#source-Hviding2005) ([2005](../references.md#source-Hviding2005): 122) notes that in Marovo the large green and yellow leaves of P. cumingiana are used as ingredient in stews.
 P.fruticosa (syn.
 Panax fruticosum, N othopanax fruticosum ), is a smaller shrub, 0.8-3 m high, with smaller leaves.
-According to [Gardner & Pawley](../references.md#source-GardnerandPawley2006) ([2006](../references.md#source-GardnerandPawley2006)), on Wayajuice extracted from the leaves of Polyscias was dropped into the nostrils as a cure for earache or headache.
+According to [Gardner & Pawley](../references.md#source-GardnerandPawley2006) ([2006](../references.md#source-GardnerandPawley2006)), on Waya juice extracted from the leaves of Polyscias was dropped into the nostrils as a cure for earache or headache.

-No POc term is unambiguously reconstmctable, but it is possible that the reflexes below of PSOc &ast;(la)lawis 'Polyscias sp.' may be cognate with Muyuw (PT) (a)lawiluw ([Damon 2004](../references.md#source-Damon2004)) and Lau (SES) lausi, both denoting 'Celtis nymanii', a small tree used in housebuilding and firewood, the leaves of which provide a cure for rheumatism ([Fox 1974](../references.md#source-Fox1974), [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 157-158).
-If so, then POc &ast;lawis, gloss unknown (a tree-like shub or small tree species), would be reconstructable.
-Lau lausi presents a problem, however, as it reflects a form &ast;lawisi with final &ast;-sand echo vowel &ast;-i: this is a canonic NW Solomonic form, and we are forced to postulate borrowing into Lau, where such borrowings do not usually occur.
+No POc term is unambiguously reconstructable, but it is possible that the reflexes below of PSOc _&ast;(la)lawis_ 'Polyscias sp.' may be cognate with Muyuw (PT) _(a)lawiluw_ ([Damon 2004](../references.md#source-Damon2004)) and Lau (SES) _lausi_, both denoting 'Celtis nymanii', a small tree used in housebuilding and firewood, the leaves of which provide a cure for rheumatism ([Fox 1974](../references.md#source-Fox1974), [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 157-158).
+If so, then POc _&ast;lawis_, gloss unknown (a tree-like shub or small tree species), would be reconstructable.
+Lau _lausi_ presents a problem, however, as it reflects a form _&ast;lawisi_ with final _&ast;-s_ and echo vowel _&ast;-i_: this is a canonic NW Solomonic form, and we are forced to postulate borrowing into Lau, where such borrowings do not usually occur.

 <table>
 <tr>